A One-Day Graduate Student Workshop

 Sponsored by the International Studies Association-Northeast Region

 14 November, 2020 • an online/virtual gathering

-The field of International Studies has always been interdisciplinary, with scholars drawing on a variety of qualitative and quantitative techniques of data collection and data analysis as they seek to produce knowledge about global politics.
+The field of International Studies has always been multi-disciplinary if not interdisciplinary, with scholars drawing on a variety of qualitative and quantitative techniques of data collection and data analysis as they seek to produce knowledge about global politics.
 Recent debates about epistemology and ontology have advanced the methodological openness of the field, albeit mainly at a meta-theoretical level.
 And while interest in techniques falling outside of well-established comparative and statistical modes of inference has been sparked, opportunities for scholars to discuss and flesh out the operational requirements of these alternative routes to knowledge remain relatively infrequent.

 This year's faculty participants include: